Vaishnawi-Sharma/cyberbullying-text-classifier/README.md

 # Toxic Comment Detection using Machine Learning

 ## Project Overview
 This project is focused on building a *Machine Learning model* to automatically detect *toxic / cyberbullying comments*.
+I trained my model with Logistic Regression and SVM(Support Vector Machine).

 ##  Why?
 Cyberbullying is a growing issue on online platforms.
 With the help of *Machine Learning*, this project demonstrates how technology can assist in identifying bullying text and creating awareness.